jshori/Jai-Istio-lab-1/vcluster-istio-integration-lab-Part-2.md

           enabled: true
 ```

 The `integrations.istio` block is the important part.
 It tells vCluster's syncer to watch for `DestinationRule`, `Gateway`, and `VirtualService` objects created inside the tenant cluster, and copy them down to the Control Plane Cluster automatically.
+Quick explanation of each, since these are the actual building blocks of Istio's traffic rules:

 - VirtualService decides where traffic should go.
 For example, send 95% of requests to the old version of a service and 5% to a new one, or route based on a header in the request.
 - DestinationRule works alongside a VirtualService.
 It defines what a "version" of a service actually means (by matching pod labels), and sets policies like load balancing behavior for that destination.